gjulivan/userActivityWidget/README.md

 ## Instructions

-a single page application that allows user to add text and image into canvas. live version is available at http://teamdashboard.azurewebsites.net/
+simplified dashboard with an analytics widget management interface that allows the end-user to do adding/removing widgets. live version is available at http://teamdashboard.azurewebsites.net/

 ## Features